ekimb/rust-mdbg/README.md

 ## Parameters

 The main parameters of `rust-mdbg` are the k-min-mer value `k`, the minimizer length `l`, and the minimizer density `d` (delta in the paper).
 Have a look at the next section for some examples of how to set them.
 For optimal results, we recommend trying `k` values within 20-40, `l` within 10-14, and `d` within 0.001-0.005.
+Setting `k` and `d` such that the ratio k/d is slightly below the read length appears to be most effective.

 ## Performance